dovecot/documentation/docs/core/config/service.md

     * Warning: service auth { client_limit=1000 } is lower than required under max. load (1328)

-      This is calculated by counting the `process_limit` of every service that is enabled with the `protocol` setting (e.g. imap, pop3, lmtp).
+      This is calculated by counting the [[setting,service_process_limit]] of every service that is enabled with the `protocol` setting (e.g. imap, pop3, lmtp).
 Only services with `service_count != 1` are counted, because they have persistent connections to auth, while `service_count=1` processes only do short-lived auth connections.

 * **process_limit=1**, because there can be only one auth master process.